 With over 35 years of offering specialized, infectious disease and emerging pathogen testing for the critically ill, Viracor was uniquely prepared to take on Coronavirus SARS-CoV-2.

-Having a long-standing history of delivering faster results for hundreds of academic hospitals and over 75% of transplant centers across the U.S, we set our sights on serving the immunocompromised during the COVID-19 pandemic:
+Having a long-standing history of delivering faster results for hundreds of academic hospitals and over 75% of transplant centers across the U.S, we set our sights on providing the highest standard of Coronavirus testing:

 As hospitals and transplant programs remain burdened with COVID-19, transplant patients may be unable to return or want to avoid the hospital or care center for their required surveillance testing.
 Additionally, clinicians are aiming to reduce office visits, both to ensure patient health and safety, as well as lessen the burden on staff.